alelodato/vibook/README.md

 ## Site Structure

 Happening is split up in two parts: when the user is logged out and when the user is logged in.
 Depending on login status different pages are available for the user.
 When the user is logged out the pages: Home, and Sign In or Up are available from the Navigation Bar menu.
-When the user is logged in Feed, My Events, Reviews, Signout and Profile Page also become available.
+When the user is logged in Feed, Signout and Profile Page also become available.

 ## Design Choices